dotnet/AspNetCore.Docs/aspnetcore/razor-pages/filter.md

 * Run code after a handler method has been selected, but before model binding occurs.
 * Run code before the handler method executes, after model binding is complete.
 * Run code after the handler method executes.
 * Can be implemented on a page or globally.
-Use `ServiceFilterAttribute` or `TypeFilterAttribute` to create global filters.
-For more information, see [ServiceFilterAttribute](/aspnet/core/mvc/controllers/filters#servicefilterattribute) and [TypeFilterAttribute](/aspnet/core/mvc/controllers/filters#typefilterattribute).
 * Cannot be applied to specific page handler methods.
 * Have access to the following services:
   * <xref:Microsoft.Extensions.Configuration.IConfiguration>
   * <xref:Microsoft.Extensions.Hosting.IHostEnvironment>
   * <xref:Microsoft.AspNetCore.Hosting.IWebHostEnvironment>

 Services other than the preceding can **not** be accessed by [Dependency Injection](xref:fundamentals/dependency-injection) (DI).
 The <xref:Microsoft.AspNetCore.Mvc.TypeFilterAttribute> and <xref:Microsoft.AspNetCore.Mvc.ServiceFilterAttribute> can access the services registered in the DI container.
+For more information, see [ServiceFilterAttribute](/aspnet/core/mvc/controllers/filters#servicefilterattribute) and [TypeFilterAttribute](/aspnet/core/mvc/controllers/filters#typefilterattribute).

 Code can be run before a handler method executes using the page constructor or middleware, but only Razor Page filters have access to <xref:Microsoft.AspNetCore.Mvc.RazorPages.PageModel.HttpContext>.
 Filters have a <xref:Microsoft.AspNetCore.Mvc.Filters.FilterContext> derived parameter, which provides access to `HttpContext`.
 For example, the [Implement a filter attribute](#ifa) sample adds a header to the response, something that can't be done with constructors or middleware.